vuejs/vue-codemod/README.md

 **Current status: experimental**

-This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) that help update Vue.js APIs.
+This repository contains a collection of codemod scripts for use with [JSCodeshift](https://github.com/facebook/jscodeshift) and [vue-eslint-parser](https://github.com/mysticatea/vue-eslint-parser) that help update Vue.js APIs.

 Inspired by [react-codemod](https://github.com/reactjs/react-codemod).

 ## Command Line Usage
+- run a single transformation:
   `npx vue-codemod <path> -t <transformation> --params [transformation params] [...additional options]`

   - `transformation` (required) - name of transformation, see available transformations below; or you can provide a path to a custom transformation module.
   - `path` (required) - files or directory to transform.
   - `--params` (optional) - additional transformation specific args.
 <!-- - use the `--dry` options for a dry-run. -->
+- run all transformations:
+  `npx vue-codemod <path> -a`

 ## Programmatic API